metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 and $pepper->{plack\_handler}->{response} respectively.
 Please only use these if you absolutely must, and please see [Plack::Request](https://metacpan.org/pod/Plack::Request) and [Plack::Response](https://metacpan.org/pod/Plack::Response) before working with these.

-# RESPONSE / LOGGING / TEMPLATE METHODS PROVIDED BY THE $pepper OBJECT
+# RESPONSE / LOGGING / TEMPLATE METHODS

 ## template\_process

 This is an simple interface to the excellent Template Toolkit, which is great for generating HTML and really any kind of text files.
-Create your Template Toolkit templates under /opt/pepper/template and please see [Template](https://metacpan.org/pod/Template) and [http://www.template-toolkit.org](http://www.template-toolkit.org)
+Create your Template Toolkit templates under $ENV{HOME}/pepper/template and please see [Template](https://metacpan.org/pod/Template) and [http://www.template-toolkit.org](http://www.template-toolkit.org)
 The basic idea is to process a template with the values in a data structure to create the appropriate text output.